 I specialize in big picture, region-wide thinking and strategy development to support and leverage a community's creative sector.
 In April 2018, I was selected to create a cultural plan for Bennington County, Vermont.
-This 5-phase project will involve extensive community input and draw from numerous economic development reports and studies conducted in the region.
-A final plan will be completed and published in May 2019.
+This 5-phase project involved extensive community input and drew from numerous economic development reports and studies conducted in the region.
+The final plan was completed and published in May 2019.

 RESEARCH AND SYNTHESIS

 As an adept questioner, I am able to initiate, process, and extract the meaning from research and uncover possible solutions.
 This is demonstrated in the Berkshire Initiative for Growth Report.
-I was commissioned by 1Berkshire to research, write, and design the document following 2.5 years of study and action by a long-term task force dedicated to understanding Berkshire County's population decline.
+I was commissioned by 1Berkshire to research, write, and design the document following two and a half years of study and action by a long-term task force dedicated to understanding Berkshire County's population decline.
 The report was released in October 2017.